reigningkingforever/shopsellence/wp-content/plugins/yellow-pencil-visual-theme-customizer/readme.txt

 === Compatible with any theme & plugin ===
 This works seamlessly with almost any WordPress theme and plugin.
 You can use it for editing the pages that you created with the page builders.

+=== Compatible with All Page Builders ===
+The plugin allows you to customize the pages created with Gutenberg block editor, Elementor or another page builder.
+Re-design your website today.

 === How does this work? ===
 The plugin generates CSS codes like a professional web developer in the background while you are editing the web page visually.